 And it would take a team of creatives who “got it”.

-This past Worship Club (#9!) was no exception.
+This past Worship Club (the ninth one we’d done) was no exception.

 We had around 75 kids- 2nd to 8th grade.
 17 teachers and 10 helpers for the 7 classes we were offering.

-Our band and orchestra class alone was a challenge: there’s a reason that violins and trumpets usually don’t play together… there are completely different notes that the kids learn on their specific instruments when they start out, let alone that they really only know a few notes!
+Our band and orchestra class alone was a challenge: there’s a reason that violins and trumpets usually don’t play together… there are completely different notes that the kids learn on their specific instruments when they begin, let alone that they really only know a few notes!

-This year, those teachers weren’t available, so it fell onto me… to teach them combined.
+This year however, those teachers weren’t available, so it fell onto me to teach them combined.
 5 violins and a viola (who didn’t know how to read alto staff), 3 trumpets, 2 saxophones, 2 clarinets and 3 flutes.

 It was a huge undertaking…